jamiulalam18/event-verse/task_description.md

 1. Answer to the questions given in the `questions_and_answers.md` file.:white_check_mark:

 2. Add at least 5 meaningful Github commits.
 Meaningful `readme.md` file containing your website name and a link to your live site.
-Add at least five bullet points mentioning different features and functionalities of your website.:x:
+Add at least five bullet points mentioning different features and functionalities of your website.:white_check_mark:

 3. Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional.:white_check_mark: